omgnetwork/omgnetwork.github.io/docs/challenges.md

   }
 }
 ```
+Notes:
-Note that the Watcher does not report a `noncanonical_ife` event as `TX1` is a canonical transaction included in a valid block.
+- The Watcher does not report a `noncanonical_ife` event as `TX1` is a canonical transaction included in a valid block.
+- The `invalid_piggyback` event can be reported only once `TX2` has been detected by the Watcher, either as part of a valid block (as in the scenario above) or if referenced by another in-flight exit.

 **Solution**